 ‘However, new skills are required to conduct remote consultations safely so the provision of appropriate learning packages and adequate supervision is essential in order to upskill the workforce in such a short time frame.’

 She added: ‘I know that nurses in general practice will continue to maintain their high standards of care for patients throughout this crisis.’

-Elia Monteiro, a practice nurse in London, said her workplace had moved to a ‘total triage system’ and she was undergoing telephone triage training.
+Elia Monteiro, a practice nurse in London, said her workplace had moved to a ‘total triage system’ during Covid-19 and she was undergoing telephone triage training.

 ‘Nurses still have a high rate of face-to-face appointments due to the care provided but we triage the patients beforehand to ensure no household viral symptoms,’ she added.

 Claire Carmichael, a practice nurse in Portsmouth, said her admin and reception staff at her practice have ‘always’ run a triage service but nurses have also received training since the outbreak.